 Beyond Exhaustion: How Life Changes with Fatigue

-Fatigue: It’s not “just being tired”, and it’s an experience that individuals living with a chronic health condition know all too well.
+Fatigue: It’s not "just being tired," and it's an experience that individuals living with a chronic health condition like Crohn's and ulcerative colitis know all too well.
 Fatigue can impact every aspect of daily life, whether the fatigue is a symptom of another health condition, a side effect of treatment, or a medical issue of its own.
 To better understand the true impacts of fatigue, we asked more than 2,500 people living with chronic health conditions to share their experiences.

 What does fatigue really look like?